Wrestling Workout - Training for Wrestling - Wrestling Training - Wrestling Workouts - Wrestling Exercises

 Hanging Leg Raise:

-As a regular reader of my blog, I’m sure you’ve heard me mention Dr. Mike before.
+I’m sure you’ve heard me mention Dr. Mike before.
 For those who have never heard of him, let me give you a brief background.

-Anyway, he showed Dr. Mike a variation of the DB Overhead Press that he swore by for building super strong shoulders (see pic below).
+This discus thrower showed Dr. Mike a variation of the DB Overhead Press that he swore by for building super strong shoulders (see pic below).